This article illustrates seven cases of fetal alcohol syndrome (FAS).

 August 27, 2019

-This study addresses the limited understanding of the challenges faced by non-custodial youth detention center staff in supporting young people with foetal alcohol spectrum disorder (FASD).
+This study addresses the limited understanding of the challenges faced by non-custodial youth detention centre staff in supporting young people with FASD.
 A qualitative inquiry was conducted to explore and describe the perspectives of non-custodial staff regarding the value of an FASD prevalence study.
-Data were gathered through semi-structured interviews and focus groups and analyzed using thematic network analysis.
-While staff expressed few concerns about the prevalence study itself or its impact on participating youth, several barriers were identified related to the study’s processes, as well as practices and culture within their workplace.
-These barriers hindered the ability to fully benefit from the research and its findings.
+Data were gathered through semi-structured interviews and focus groups and analysed using thematic network analysis.

 August 28, 2019

-Understanding professionals’ views and needs can help advance service provision and improve future training opportunities, Therefore, the current study examined the experiences of Australian and New Zealand professionals who have attended fetal alcohol spectrum disorder (FASD)-specific training and the impact of this training on their current practices.
-A total of 52 health and education professionals from Australia and New Zealand completed an online survey that asked about their training experiences; changes in practice following training; their experiences implementing assessments in their workplace; and, for Australian professionals, their experiences of using the recently released Australian Guide to FASD diagnosis.
+This study examined the experiences of Australian and New Zealand professionals who have attended FASD-specific training and the impact of this training on their current practices.
+52 health and education professionals completed an online survey that asked about their training and workplace experiences.

 August 29, 2019

-Fetal alcohol spectrum disorder (FASD) is a common neurodevelopmental condition.
-Given that individuals with FASD can experience lifelong challenges, one field of research that could be applicable is the paediatric chronic health literature.
 The aim of the study was to investigate the utility of the Pediatric Quality of Life Inventory (PedsQL) Family Impact Module, designed to measure the impact of paediatric chronic health conditions on caregivers and families.
-109 caregivers of children with FASD completed an online survey that assessed a range of areas including, caregiver and family quality of life, caregiver mental health and child behaviour.
+109 caregivers of children with FASD completed an online survey that assessed a range of areas including, caregiver and family quality of life.

 August 30, 2019